You are using an outdated browser. Please upgrade your browser to improve your experience.

 Quan CUI, Xi'an Jiaotong University, China

-Keywords: Pressurized Co-pyrolysis, Traditional Chinese medicine residue, Polystyrene, Bio-oil, Kinetic analysis
+Keywords: Pressurized Co-pyrolysis, MBR, Polystyrene, Bio-oil, Kinetic analysis

 Acknowledgment: This work has been supported by the Key Program for China-EU International Cooperation in Science and Technology Innovation (No.2025YFE0109000), National Natural Science Foundation of China (No.52376207, 52276211).
 We also thank the support from the Instrument Analysis Center of Xi’an Jiaotong University